trimble-oss/projectsight-api-samples/ProjectSight.API.SampleApp/ReadMe.md

+﻿This sample application is used to demonstrate how to authenticate with Trimble Identity v4 and execute API requests against API-X (api.trimblepaas.com).

+This will be the primary method of interacting with the ProjectSight API for external consumers until the API external marketplace becomes available in 2023.

-﻿The user interface supports authenticating with Trimble Identity in two different ways:
+The user interface supports authenticating with Trimble Identity in two different ways:

 * As an application (when the "As User?" checkbox is unchecked).